MPD-7011F Wire Harness Testing

 Several different terms are used multiple times within this EMC test standard.
 This includes the definitions below.

 - Twisted pair leads (shielded).
 Twisted pair leads must run.
 The shield shall go to the run number indicated in the wiring table.
 If no run number or destination is shown in the wiring table, the shield shall be cut back and insulated.

 - Twisted leads.
 Leads specified to be twisted shall be twisted only within the harness unless shown otherwise.
 The twisting shall be firm and shall be accomplished without damage to the wires or insulation.

 - Parallel leads.
 Leads not required to be twisted shall run parallel with each other avoiding cross-overs to the maximum extent possible, except at their break-out points.

 - Sleeving.
-Sleeving shall be cut square, stepped, slit or split per the applicable drawing.
-Sleeving size, length and the termination point will be approximately as called out on the drawing.
+Sleeving is cut square, stepped, slit or split per the applicable drawing.
+Sleeving size, length and termination point will be approximately as called out on the drawing.